carousel/php-design-patterns/clasification.md

 *   must be a subclass of wrapped interface/object
 *   example: grahical embellishment
 ###Bridge (handle/body)
-*   decouple an abstraction from its implementation so that the two can vary independently
+*   decouple an abstraction from its implementation so that the two can vary independently (orthogonal)
 *   allow layering
 *   abstraction and implementation can be extended differently
 *   more complex variation of adapter
 *   run-time binding of the implementation
 *   makes things work before design
 *   common interface for implementation
-*   decouple an abstraction from implementation/orthogonal
 ###Proxy
+*   only one relationship (static?)
 *   provide a surrogate or placeholder for another object to control access to it
 *   limit access
 *   surrogate for another object/